pippinbarr/cart253-2020/modules/06/introduction-to-object-oriented-programming.md

 ```

 A couple of notes:
 - Note that we __do not__ write `function` in front of the constructor function, even though we are clearly __defining a function__.
-Because it's inside our `class` definition for `Fish`, it's already implied that we are defining functions.
+Because it's inside our `class` definition for `Fish`, it's already understood by JavaScript that we are defining functions.
-- We don't actually call the functions in a class "functions", we call them __methods__.
-(This is not that important, but it's a widely used piece of terminology.)
+- Again, the work we do in the `constructor` is a __lot__ like the work we were doing in `setup()` for our fish: setting up the __properties__ of the fish.
-- The work we do in the `constructor` is a __lot__ like the work we were doing in `setup()` for our fish: setting up the __properties__ of the fish.
+- A terminology note: we don't actually call the functions in a class "functions", we call them __methods__.

 ---

-## What does Fish know?
+## What does a `Fish` know?

-So, in our `constructor` we want to write code that can set up a prospective fish with the properties it needs to work.
-It should end up with the same properties it had when we defined it as a JavaScript object earlier.
-Including any special stuff we did in `setup()` to set those properties (like choosing a random position).
+So, in our `constructor` we want to write code that can set up a prospective `Fish` with the properties it needs to work.
+It should end up with the same properties we defined earlier in our JavaScript object literal earlier.
+Because the `constructor` is like the `setup()` for the `class`, though, we should also include any special stuff we did in `setup()`, like choosing a random position and color.

-To do this, we __set__ each property in the following way:
+So, in the `constructor`, we __set__ each property in the following way:

 `Fish.js`
 ```javascript